-Explore Lunar New Year (Chinese and more) around the world with songs, activities, and lesson plans for the elementary music classroom.
+Let’s explore Lunar New Year songs and customs from around the world with videos, books, and lesson plans for the elementary music classroom.

 What’s the difference between Lunar New Year and Chinese New Year?